Enroll New Clients with the Comfortable Sales Conversation!

 Selling your wellness services should not feel like pushing a rock uphill – for you or the client.
 Luckily for you, there’s a system for selling your work that magnetically draws clients to you in a graceful and comfortable way!
-This step-by-step system helps you to comfortably and confidently enroll clients in your services.
-This system is based on giving free treatments or consultations to interested prospects, serving two purposes: to familiarize people with your work and to offer them ongoing care and support.

 When a prospective client comes in for their no-cost Discovery Session, schedule enough time to sit down and have a conversation about their needs.
 If you include a sample session or treatment, allow time to talk with the person afterwards.